X

 Rico Dowdle, Carolina Panthers

-After boosting many fantasy football teams to wins over the past two weeks, the ride may be coming to stop now.
+After boosting many fantasy football teams to wins over the past two weeks, the ride may be coming to a stop now.
 Or the Dowdle wheel of wonder is starting to slow down, and we have to wonder if it will be time to get off soon.

 But have some fun while it still lasts at all.
 Chuba Hubbard is expected to return this week, yet he could be eased back into action.
 The Panthers have reportedly made a choice as to who will start at RB against the Jets, but are not sharing the information publicly.

 So we can only play the guessing game, yet it’s hard to envision Dowdle operating in anything less than a timeshare after his two illustrious weeks.
 So view him more as an RB2/flex this week with some upside.
-The Jets defense may spend a lot of time on the field vs. Carolina.
+The Jets' defense may spend a lot of time on the field vs. Carolina.
 It makes sense for the Panthers to still go with the hot player over the returning guy.

 Cam Skattebo, New York Giants

-The Giants rookie, along with fellow newcomer Jaxson Dart, suddenly stirred excitement again from a long-suffering fan base.
+The Giants' rookie, along with fellow newcomer Jaxson Dart, suddenly stirred excitement again from a long-suffering fan base.
 He delivered a major breakout fantasy performance with three rushing TDs.
 So will we get a big encore performance in Week 7?

 The top-flight Denver defense ranks fourth in FFPG allowed to RBs, so don’t expect another spectacular outing.
-But Skattebo will fight hard for every yard and he already looks like a very bankable goal-line runner.
+But Skattebo will fight hard for every yard, and he already looks like a very bankable goal-line runner.
 You cannot sit him based on the matchup, even if he doesn’t statistically explode again.

 TreVeyon Henderson, New England Patriots